jrstnly/loft-signage/README.md

 curl -fsSL https://raw.githubusercontent.com/jrstnly/loft-signage/main/deploy.sh | sudo bash
 ```

+> **Note**: The script automatically handles git installation and has fallback methods if git is not available.

 **Option 2: Clone and run locally**
 1. **Clone the repository on your target machine:**
    ```bash